Just created a series of patterns and want to make them a swatch for future use? Besides adding them to the Swatches, you need to save them too.

 Step 1: Select the colors on the Swatches panel from white to the last color before the patterns, and click on the Delete Swatch button.
 You can’t delete the first two (None and Registration).

-If you have other color groups below the patterns like I do here, select and delete them as well.
+If you have other color groups below the patterns as I do here, select and delete them as well.

 Your Swatches should look something like this.